 Before the arrival of new generation Vespa in India, Indians were unheard of the concept of neo-retro scooters – a segment in which scooters are designed to look both retro as well as modern.
 Vespa used this formula in a brilliant manner, and thanks to its global popularity and the fact that it was a unique proposition in terms of its design, this formula became an instant hit.
 Despite the steep pricing of Vespa, it became a blockbuster success.

-Off late, Yamaha too decided to tread on this path and came up with its own version of a neo-retro scooter, the Fascino.
-Built and designed specifically for fashion conscious buyers who prefer design and modernity above everything else, the Fascino has gained a good amount of popularity since its arrival.
-The scooter has recently been given a slight makeover.
+In 2015, Yamaha too decided to tread on this path and came up with its own version of a neo-retro scooter, the Fascino.
+Built and designed specifically for fashion-conscious buyers who prefer design and modernity above everything else, the Fascino has gained a good amount of popularity since its arrival.
+The scooter recently went under the hammer and gets a new higher capacity engine along with minor noticeable changes.
+The 113cc Fascino is now replaced by the 125cc Fi one.
 Here are the details:

 Pricing and Colors